Julian Oliver is a New Zealander, Critical

 Boing (US), Computer World (World) and several television stations worldwide.

 For a selected list of lectures, exhibitions and workshops given since

 1996, click here.

 To better understand some of the ideas behind Julian’s work, see

 Please use this contact form regarding interviews or acquiring

 media for use in articles.
 To email me in strict confidence, please use PGP and

 my public key.

-Julian Oliver grew up on a small farm in New Zealand, raised on bowhunting,
+Julian Oliver grew up on a small farm in Aotearoa / New Zealand, surrounded by native bush.

 He’s a long-time fan of GNU/Linux and Free, Open Source Software, having used Debian GNU/Linux as his primary computing platform